Table of Contents

 Abstract

-Runs of homozygosity (ROH) are uninterrupted continuous regions within the genome exhibiting allelic homozygosity (identical alleles are inherited from each parent).
-Genome-wide analyses consistently evidence that megabase-scale ROH are ubiquitous in humans reflecting individual demographic history.
-The number and length of ROH increasingly correlate with degree of consanguinity and are likely to be associated with genetic diseases both in inbred and outbred individuals.
-It is noteworthy that th [...]
+Runs of homozygosity (ROH) are uninterrupted contiguous regions within the genome exhibiting allelic homozygosity (alleles are inherited from the same parent).
+Genome-wide analyses consistently demonstrate that megabase-scale ROH are ubiquitous in humans, reflecting individual demographic history.
+The number and length of ROH correlate increasingly with the degree of consanguinity and can be associated with genetic diseases in both inbred and outbred individuals.
+Genomic imprinting and uniparent [...]

 Open Access Original Research